Diversion

 Air Turnback

-On 20 February 2023, a Fokker 70 flight crew only realised the landing altitude for their destination, Port Moresby, had not been set late in the descent.
-With insufficient time to eliminate the cabin pressure differential automatically, an attempt to use the abnormal manual control procedure was made.
-When it became clear that this had not worked, a go-around was initiated but when the cabin pressure differential then rose rapidly to 6 psi, multiple passenger ear/nose/throat injuries resulted, some serious.
-Another abnormal procedure was then actioned and this fortuitously resolved the situation and the aircraft was able to land.
+On 20 February 2023, a Fokker 70 flight crew realised, late into descent, that the landing altitude for their destination, Port Moresby, had not been set.
+With insufficient time to eliminate the cabin pressure differential automatically, they attempted to use manual control.
+When it became clear this had not worked, a go-around was initiated.
+When the cabin pressure differential then rose rapidly to 6 psi, multiple passenger ear/nose/throat injuries resulted, some serious.
+Another abnormal procedure was then actioned, and this resolved the situation and the aircraft was able to land.

-On 20 December 2012, a PW4168A-engined Airbus A330-200 was climbing through FL220 after departing Phuket at night when sudden uncontained left engine failure occurred.
-Engine shutdown and initiation of a return was followed by consequential loss of the green and then blue hydraulic systems.
-Shortly after this, a relatively uneventful landing followed with only minor damage but “without pilot assessment or knowledge of the safety margin”.
-As the findings of the Investigation raised still-relevant concerns about the way this multiple failure scenario was handled, it was still felt to be useful to publish the 148-page Final Report eleven years later.
+On 20 December 2012, a PW4168A-engined Airbus A330-200 was climbing through FL220 after departing Phuket, Thailand, at night when sudden uncontained left engine failure occurred.
+Engine shutdown and initiation of a return was followed by loss of the green and then blue hydraulic systems.
+Shortly after this, a relatively uneventful landing followed with only minor damage but “without pilot assessment or knowledge of the safety margin."
+As the findings of the investigation raised still-relevant concerns about the way this multiple-failure scenario was handled, it was felt useful to publish the 148-page final report eleven years later.

 En-route diversion

-On 10 February 2023, a Boeing 767-300ER had problems setting climb thrust after takeoff from Edinburgh and a right engine control fault was annunciated.
+On 10 February 2023, a Boeing 767-300ER had problems setting climb thrust after takeoff from Edinburgh, and a right engine control fault was annunciated.
 It was decided that the intended transatlantic flight should divert to Prestwick.
-Right engine vibration became apparent and it was set to idle and shutdown after landing.
-On arrival at the assigned parking position, fuel was seen leaking from the right wing and a rapid passenger disembarkation was completed.
-Engine imbalance after turbine blade fracture was found to have caused the fuel leak and a risk of more potentially serious consequences after this scenario was identified.
+Right engine vibration became apparent and the engine was set to idle, and it shut down after landing.
+On arrival at the assigned parking position, fuel was seen leaking from the right wing, and a rapid passenger disembarkation was completed.
+Vibration due to engine imbalance after turbine blade fracture was found to have caused the fuel leak.

 Destination diversion

-On 17 January 2023, an ATR 72-200 in the final stages of a CAT 2 ILS night approach to East Midlands experienced a significant electrical malfunction which disabled one set of primary flight instruments and triggered multiple system status indication failures.
+On 17 January 2023, an ATR 72-200 in the final stages of a CAT 2 ILS night approach to East Midlands experienced an electrical malfunction which disabled one set of primary flight instruments and triggered multiple system status indication failures.
 These included false system warnings and radio communications problems.
-The approach was discontinued, a MAYDAY declared and a successful manually-flown diversion to Birmingham was then made.
-The cause of the electrical malfunction was found to be a wiring defect which was considered to have probably been caused by the incorrect use of mechanical wire stripping tools during third party maintenance.
+The approach was discontinued, a MAYDAY declared and a successful manually flown diversion to Birmingham was made.
+The cause of the electrical malfunction was found to be a wiring defect, which was considered to have probably been caused by incorrect use of mechanical wire-stripping tools during third party maintenance.